kayoyin/Prodigy/README.md

 ### Method 1: Starting from Scratch

 Firstly, the user must ensure that his/her selected MIDI files is stored in the folder called, *music_gen* in his/her local copy of the repository.
-From here, it is necesarry to make use of our provided translating algorithms to create a csv file which the model can train on.
+From here, it is necessary to make use of our provided translating algorithms to create a csv file which the model can train on.
 Notice that there are two scripts that are given in the main folder: translatescript and backscript.
 These two scripts are designed to ensure fluidity for the user and automate the translating and retranslating process.

-Running two following commands will change translatescript to executable, and then make use of the translating script.
+Running two following commands will change `translatescript` to an `executable`, and then make use of the translating script.

     $> chmod +x translatescript
     $> ./translatescript

-The translatescript translates and merges all the midi files in a format ready to use for the neural network.
+The `translatescript` translates and merges all the midi files in a format ready to use for the neural network.
 Moreover, it saves the output csv file in the utils folder.
 From there on, the training function automatically loads the data.
 Since all the data is properly formatted for use, the user can start traing the model.
 To do this, simply run the following command in terminal:

     $> ./train